- Listing Type: Gap Year Programs

 Participants: 10-12 participants between ages 18-22

 Program parameters: We meet outdoors, in-person three days a week, for 4-6 hours with breaks, and indoors or remotely two days a week for 2-4 hours twice a week.
-The rotation will be determined by the participants and program leaders, and subject to change due to partners’ schedules and the weather.
+The rotation will be determined by the participants and program leaders, and is subject to change due to partners’ schedules and the weather.

 Example weekly schedule: